carlossless/sinowealth-kb-tool/.github/ISSUE_TEMPLATE/device-report.md

 ```
 firmware_size: 61440
-vendor_id: 0x258a
+vendor_id: 0xdead
-product_id: 0x0049
+product_id: 0xcafe
-bootloader_size: 4096 # necessary if not default
+bootloader_size: 4096 # necessary if not default, otherwise remove this line
-page_size: 2048 # necessary if not default
+page_size: 2048 # necessary if not default, otherwise remove this line
-isp_usage_page: 0xff00 # necessary if not default
+isp_usage_page: 0xff00 # necessary if not default, otherwise remove this line
-isp_usage: 0x0001 # necessary if not default
+isp_usage: 0x0001 # necessary if not default, otherwise remove this line
-isp_index: 0 # necessary if not default
+isp_index: 0 # necessary if not default, otherwise remove this line
 ```

 ## Operations Tested